zhanglab/psamm/docs/tutorial.rst

     |Hydr[cytosol]|

-These individual compounds can be assigned stoichiometric coeficients by adding a number in parentheses before the compound. for example if a reaction contained two hydrogens it could appear as follows:
+These individual compounds can be assigned stoichiometric coefficients by adding a number in parentheses before the compound.
+For example if a reaction contained two hydrogens it could appear as follows:

 .. code-block:: shell